data-solution-automation-engine/data-solution-framework/100_Overview/Data Integration Framework - Overview.md

 Using a flexible ETL approach will meet these challenges by providing structure, flexibility and scalability for the design of data integration flows.

 Today’s BI architecture is typically designed to store structured data for strategic decision making where a small number of (expert) users analyse (historical) data and reports.
 Data is typically periodically extracted, cleansed, integrated and transformed in a Data Warehouse from a heterogeneous set of sources.
 The focus for ETL has been on ‘correct functionality’ and ‘adequate performance’ but this focus misses key elements that are equally important for success.
-These elements, such as the consistency, degree of atomicity, ability to rerun, scalability and robustness are addressed by using the ETL Framework.
+These elements, such as the consistency, degree of atomicity, ability to rerun, scalability and robustness are addressed by using the Data Integration.

 Future data solutions should for example be able to cater for sending back cleansed or interpreted data to the operational systems.
 They also should be able to cope with unstructured data next to the structured data and must be able to quickly respond to changes in (business) requirements.
 Lastly, it will need to support a ‘feedback loop’ to incorporate changes made by (authorised) end-users in the front-end environments.

 To be ready for future changes the next generation data integration and ETL designs must support a methodology which provides the foundation for a flexible approach.
 Without this structured approach to data integration design the solution will ultimately risk becoming the ‘spaghetti of code and rules’ that it was initially meant to replace.
-That is why we need an ETL Framework.
+That is why we need an Data Integration.

-The ETL Framework provides a structured approach to data integration design for an easy, flexible and affordable development cycle.
-By providing architecture documents and mapping templates, design decisions and built-in error handling and process control the ETL Framework provides the consistency and structure for future-proof ETL on any platform.
+The Data Integration provides a structured approach to data integration design for an easy, flexible and affordable development cycle.
+By providing architecture documents and mapping templates, design decisions and built-in error handling and process control the Data Integration provides the consistency and structure for future-proof ETL on any platform.

 ## Key benefits